 – Cross the street with your children as few times as possible by going to all houses on one side, and then switching to the houses on the opposite side of the street.

-- Have children trick or treat in groups which includes at least one responsible adult.
+– Have children trick or treat in groups which include at least one responsible adult.

 – Have children carry a flashlight to help them see and be seen better.

 – Avoid homemade goods unless you know the neighbor.

 – Avoid candy that is not properly wrapped.

 – Consider healthier treats for trick-or-treaters, such as individual packs of raisins, trail mix, or pretzels.